Last updated: February 7, 2020 by Ethan Green

 How can a bedtime routine help me sleep?

-There are a few reasons repeating the same quiet routine at night can help:
+There are a few reasons why repeating the same, or similar, quiet routine at night can help:

-- By repeating a regular pattern, you can slowly but surely train your body and mind to unwind ready for bed.
+• By repeating a regular pattern, you can train your body and mind to recognize when it’s time to unwind and prepare for sleep.

-- Many activities people do in the evening can be overstimulating.
-A bedtime routine helps you avoid those choices and relax instead.
+• Many activities people do in the evening can be overstimulating.
+A bedtime routine helps you avoid activities that aren’t so conducive for sleep.

-It’s up to you to decide how long your routine will be, based on the amount of time you feel it takes you to relax.
+It’s up to you to decide how long your bedtime routine will last, based on the amount of time you feel it takes you to relax, and how much time you realistically have available.

 Your life circumstances will understandably shape the way your routine goes.
 It may be that by the time you’ve put the kids to bed and collected all the Lego and dinosaurs, or got in from work and wolfed down a late dinner, that 15 minutes is all you feel you have left to yourself.

-But if you do have more free time and suffer from regular sleep problems, maybe 30 to 60 minutes of
+If you do have more free time and suffer from regular sleep problems, I suggest trying out 30 to 60 minutes of quiet(er) time for a week or two initially to see how that feels.

 What to do in your bedtime routine